-According to texts written by Mozarabs during the ninth century, noble Visigoths in the year 718 elected a nobleman named Pelagius (681-737) as their leader.
+According to texts written by Mozarabs during the ninth century, noble Visigoths in the yr 718 elected a nobleman named Pelagius (681-737) as their leader.
 It so happened the Berber governor of Leon or Dijon became attracted to Pelagius' beautiful sister and sent word to Tariq, who ordered him to capture Pelagius.
-Pelagius refused to pay the Jizya (tax on non-Muslims to his Muslim Lords), and more war resulted.
+Pelagius refused to pay the Jizya (tax on non-Muslims) to his Muslim Lords, and more war resulted.

 So now we go to the 1300s.
-In the late 1200s and early 1300s Spain, Portugal and France were lands of mixed fieldoms and lordships.
+In the late 1200s and early 1300s Spain, Portugal and France were lands of mixed fiefdoms and lordships.
 There was lots of unrest and civil strife and good marriages and marriages involving mistresses that provided trouble for the realms.
 Two names that should pop out are the Christian rulers of Aragon and Castile.
 As far back as 1224, the heirs of Castile were duking it out with those from Aragon, not to mention the fighting against the Moorish princes.
 Spain really was ruled by rich magnates and knights who liked to live by robbing those below and oppressing them with no mercy.
-The ability to consolidate lands and power was led by Alfonso XI, who not only whipped into order his Christian populace but won victories against the Muslim invaders.
+The ability to consolidate lands and power was led by Alfonso XI, who not only whipped into order his

+Christian populace but won victories against the Muslim invaders.
 Did I mention mistresses and imperial claims and problems associated with all that?
-Well, about 50 years before the reign of Alfonso XI, we had an Alfonso X, (related,) who was a good scholar and author and loved astrology.
-Alfonso X (1251-1284) known as Alfonso the Wise fostered the development of a cosmopolitan court that encouraged learning.
+Well, the father of Alfonso XI was Alfonso X (left) was a good scholar and author and loved astrology.
+He fostered the development of a cosmopolitan court that encouraged learning.
 Jews, Muslims, and Christians had prominent roles in his court.
-Picture at left is a statue of Alfonso X, also known as Alfonso El Sabio (the wise).
-A pretty good guy who in his early days after first invading Portugal and crushing two revolts, one by Muslims; the other by a band of nobles he battlled another Alfonso, King Alfonso III of Portugal.
-We find that the two Alfonso got into an agreement in which there would be no more war if the Alfonso of Portugal consented to marry Beatrice, the daughter of the Alfonso of Castile.

-Under the agreement, the king of Castile promised that he would cede all rights he captured in the Algarve to the first male offspring of Alfonso
+A pretty good guy who in his early days after first invading Portugal and battling another Alfonso, King Alfonso II of Portugal, the 2 Alfonsos got into an agreement in which there would be no more war if the Alfonso of Portugal consented to marry Beatrice, the daughter of the Alfonso of Castile.
+Under the agreement, the king of Castile promised that he would cede all the rights he captured in the Algarve to the first male offspring of Alfonso

-III and Beatrice when the child was seven years old.
-Sounded nice except that the Portuguese monarch was still married to Matidla II, Countess of Boulogne (married in 1238 to him) who, in 1255, accused her husbabd before Pope Alexander IV of bigamy.
-In 1258, the Pope condemned him of adultery, demanded that he return Marilda's dowry (both property and money) and placed him under interdict.
-Matilda, however died early 1259 and the Pope's threats were left up in the air.
+II and Beatrice when the child was seven years old.
+Sounded nice except that the Portuguese monarch was still married to Matilda II, Countess of Boulogne who, in 1255, accused her husband before Pope Alexander IV of bigamy.
+In 1258, the Pope condemned him for adultery, demanded that he return Matilda's dowry and placed him under interdict.
+Matilda, however, died that year and the Pope's threats were left up in the air.
 Beatrice died in 1303.
 Oh, did I tell you when she married she was about 11 years old and the groom was 42?
-Also, she was the illegitimate child of Alfonso X of Castile, the ruler on the previous page who loved astrology.
-Left, Alfonso XI of Castile attacks the Muslim Moors led by Muhammed IV, Sultan of the emirate of Granada.

-King Alfonso XI of Castile (1312-1350 died of the Bubonic plague) sometimes was tricky.
+Alfonso XI sometimes was tricky.
 He lured a perennial trouble maker and knight Don Juan Manuel into a get together by promising to marry his daughter Constance and thus unite the realms.
-Alfonso XI's mother was, incidentally, also named Constance.

 Don Juan had been a trouble maker for twenty long years.

-So, Alfonso on the church holiday of All Saints 1326 murdered the so-called Don Juan the one eyed-toro, claiming el toro was conspiring with rulers of Portugal and yes, of course those from Aragon against him.
+Alfonso on the church holiday of All Saints 1326 murdered the so-called Don Juan the one eyed-toro, claiming el toro was conspiring with rulers of Portugal and yes, of course those from Aragon against him.
 After the murder, he took over all the castle possessions of the one-eyed toro-about 80 castles and all.
-Four years later, a combined French-Spaniard force was whipped by a force from 50 English ships of King Edward III, in the company of the Prince of Wales, the earls of Lancaster, Northampton, Salisbury, Warwick, Arundel Huntington, and Gloucester that resulted in a 20 years treaty.
+Four years later a combined French-Spaniard force was whipped by a force from 50 English ships of King Edward III, in the company of the Prince of Wales, the earls of Lancaster, Northampton, Salisbury, Warwick, Arundel Huntington, and Gloucester that resulted in a 20 years treaty.